rioredwards/react-telly/README.md

 * You'll notice that the `useGif` hook returns both `isLoading` and `isFetching`, which you can read more about [here](https://tanstack.com/query/v4/docs/react/reference/useQuery).
 For a smooth loading experience you may want to combine them.
 ## 4. Update the text on the button so it says "Start" until the first time it has been clicked, and then "Change the channel" after that
 * Hint: the [useState hook](https://react.dev/reference/react/useState) is a good way to achieve this

+You can see a demo of the completed UI for this lesson at https://react-telly.vercel.app/.

+# Lesson 2: Building Components

+Now that we've worked with some existing components, let's build our own!
+Your goal is to create a text input that allows the user to type a keyword in the input and then click the button to fetch a gif to display in the television based on that keyword.

+Here are some specifics for the challenge:

+* After the user has clicked the button to submit the keyword, the input should revert to its empty state
+* The input should be styled to match this screenshot

+You can see a demo of the completed UI for this lesson at https://react-telly.vercel.app/lesson-2.